Secure your Wi-Fi network and protect your personal data with Avast Mobile Security

-Rootkits are a stealthy and dangerous type of malware that allow hackers to access your computer without your knowledge.
-Learn how you can detect these nearly-invisible bits of software can be found and removed.
-Learn about the different types of rootkits, how to detect them, and how to use an anti-rootkit tool to remove rootkits from your device with a smart rootkit scanner like Avast Free Antivirus.
+A rootkit is a stealthy and dangerous type of malware that lets hackers access your computer without your knowledge.
+Thankfully, even these nearly-invisible bits of software can be found and removed.
+Learn about the different types of rootkits, how to detect them, and how to remove rootkits from your device with a smart rootkit scanner like Avast Free Antivirus.

 This article contains: